-Step 1.
-Calculate the operating margin emission factor
+Step 3.
+Calculate the operating margin emission factor according to the selected method

 In order to determine the combined margin emission factor, the simple adjusted operating margin method has been selected from the four options proposed in the methodology, since the low-cost/must-run resources constitute more than 50% of total grid generation and the dispatching information is not publicly available in Brazil.